 7 Creative Ways to Market Your Property

-With all the technology we have and the creativity we see almost daily on social media and Youtube, it’s not too hard to find inspiration to try and sell your home in ways that stand out from the pack.
+With all the technology we have and the unbridled creativity we see on social media and YouTube, it’s not too hard to find inspiration to try and sell your home in ways that stand out from the masses.

 1. Paying your friends for Facebook Shares

 One Canadian family put some of the money they would have spent on an agent to good use.
 They advertised their home on Facebook and asked friends and family to share it.

 If a share led to the sale of the house, the family promised to pay the person who shared it $1,000.

 Think about all the things that are great about your property and make a YouTube video.
 One real estate agent in the USA wanted to highlight all the features of a gorgeous family friendly Orange County (California) property and so filmed a group of children playing hide and seek, highlighting the space and possibilities to hide for kids.

 The video showed them searching for places to hide, while underscoring property features, then picked up other features while filming the seek part of the game.
 You need to be a bit creative in your thinking, as this marketing technique requires social media shares to work.